- The more emotionally attached you are to your health and fitness goals, the clearer they’ll be and the greater you’ll value them.

 Why are you thinking of getting more muscular and healthy?

 If you want to get the most out of strength training you need to identify how it will benefit your life.
-For most people looking better is more important than health.
+For most people, the idea of looking better is more important than health.

 Girls, you’ll probably see more value in building a great shaped butt, tight core and strong defined legs over improving your bone density.